onlineeric/EricDemoDotnet/readme.md

 1. Demonstrate my C# knowledge.
 2. Demonstrate both Minimal API and Controller Based API.
+3. Demonstrate CICD pipeline setup with Github Actions, Docker Hub and Azure Web App.
-3. Keep it as a simple reference for my personal use.
+4. Keep it as a simple reference for my personal use.

 ## Project Ambition